ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 ### 5. Grouped routes and Controller bindings

 Are you ready to see some magic?
-Ok, now open the ```main.swift``` let's start by do some house cleaning, delete the following lines from the file:
+Ok, now open the ```main.swift``` let's start by doing some house cleaning, delete the following lines from the file:

 ```swift
 drop.get { req in